fabiovalenzuela/weightapp/README.md

 # License

-This software is protected under the GNU General Public License You may use it, provided that any modifications you make to it are available for others to use and modify in a similar manner.
+This software is protected under the GNU General Public License You may use it, provided that any modifications you make to it are available for others to use and modify similarly.

 ## Message Boards